justeattakeaway/pie/apps/pie-docs/src/foundations/illustration/product.md

 #### Pattern illustration

-When combining the use of Product and Pattern illustrations, make sure the elements that sit on top of the Pattern illustration is accessible.<br />
+When combining the use of Product and Pattern illustrations, make sure the elements that sit on top of the Pattern illustration are accessible.<br />
 For more guidance, please see [Pattern / Fallback illustration](/foundations/illustration/pattern/) page.

 {% usage {